pittcsc/Documents/Constitution.md

 At the discretion of the board, a special election can be called to fill a vacancy.
 The procedures of a special election are to be determined by the board to ensure a swift filling of the vacancy while maintaining a fair election.

 If the position of Director of Initiatives is vacant, the new Director must be elected from the existing Supervisors.
-All executive board members and Supervisors may vote in this election, which otherwise follows election procedures as defined in Section XIV.
-If a new Director cannot be elected from existing Supervisors, the vacancy shall be filled by special election.
+All executive board members and Supervisors may vote in this election.
+The winner is chosen via simple majority.
+Re-votes will be held to eliminate candidates until a winner is chosen unless no consensus can be reached.
+If no consensus can be reached or a new Director cannot be elected from existing Supervisors for whatever reason, the vacancy shall be filled by special election.

 ## XIX) Meetings

-Meetings will be held once a week in order to provide time for networking and group project work.
-Additionally, there will be presentations given every two weeks about topics that are relevant to the education to the members of the group.
-Special meetings can be called by the President or Vice President, given that the general body is given at least five days' notice of the change.
-The President will take on the responsibilities of the Chairperson, and will be responsible for running group meetings, including but not limited to introducing and interviewing guests, initiating group work and networking time, giving information about upcoming opportunities for CS students, and discussing current events in the technological community.
+Meetings will normally be held twice a week at usual dates and times in order to provide time for CSC activities.
+Special meetings can be called by the President or Vice President.
+The President or their designee will take on the responsibilities of the Chairperson, and will be responsible for running group meetings, including but not limited to introducing and interviewing guests, initiating group work and networking time, giving information about upcoming opportunities for CS students, and discussing current events in the technological community.

 ## XX) Data

 In order for the officers to understand the state and effectiveness of CSC and it's members, CSC does collect certain pieces of information.
 All officers should be aware of what data are collected and should strive to keep the collection to a minimum and keep the data private and protected in order to uphold the privacy of CSC members.

 ### What is collected
-Data collection is limited to meeting attendance; activity in the CSC Discord server; activity on CSC's GitHub organization, including GitHub commits and their impacts; details about a member from setting up with and using a CSC attendance system; surveys; check-in and sign-up sheets; CSC newsletters; digital communications; images and video for CSC's social media platforms; and events.
+Data collection is limited to meeting attendance; activity in the CSC Discord server; activity on CSC's GitHub organization, including GitHub commits and their impacts; surveys; check-in and sign-up sheets; CSC newsletters; digital communications; images and video for CSC's social media platforms; and events, including collaborations with other organizations.
+Data collection also includes auxiliary information gained via systems used to administer our programs, including but not limited to: survey systems, bots, and website telemetry tools.

 ### What is the data used for
 The information is used to evaluate how effective a particular event is, how attendance changes over the course of a semester, etc. The activity of CSC members helps the officers determine whether an individual is a member of CSC based on the definition in Section VII, to whom to provide incentives for being a member, and in special cases giving a higher priority to a member who has higher engagement with CSC to attend limited-seated events.
 In addition, we use it to encourage sponsors to sponsor CSC through giving accurate general statistics about the organization.

 ### What data is given out
-No data on a individual member, except for any information that a member has consented for the officers to give out, will be given to any organization outside of CSC.
+No data on a individual member, except for any information that a member has consented for the officers to give out, will be given to any organization outside of CSC unless CSC is in active collaboration with that organization or conduct procedures necessitates.
 CSC only provides outside organizations with general statistics of CSC (e.g., average attendance and demographics of members).

 ### How transparent is CSC
 The Executive Board and CSC will be transparent as to what is collected and the purpose behind collecting data.
 CSC will gladly reveal all general statistics that it provides to outside organizations.
 CSC will not reveal an individual member's data except to the individual directly.
 Non-commercial tools used to analyze and collect data will be made public with all of its source code available on CSC's GitHub organization page.